-On April 23, join the Georgia Conservancy, the Georgia Canoeing Association, the Augusta Canal National Heritage Area for our fourth annual Augusta Canal Paddle.
+On April 27, join the Georgia Conservancy and the Augusta Canal National Heritage Area for our annual Augusta Canal Paddle.
 This trip is part of the Conservancy's Heartland Rivers of Georgia Paddle Series.

 “Augusta Canal is a National Heritage Area, a place designated by the U.S. Congress that best represents an important theme in American history.
 Augusta Canal tells the story of the Industrial Revolution in the American South.
 Built in 1845 to harness the water and power of the Savannah River, this canal brought textile and other manufacturing to the region in the era before, during and after the American Civil War.
 Augusta Canal is the oldest continuously operating hydro-power canal in the United States."